Author: Greg Gimlick

 Motor Sizing Voodoo

-In the glow-fuel world, you may be accustomed to seeing .40 or 1.20, etc., and in the gas world, 50cc, etc. Some manufacturers have tried to name their motors with similar names to equate them with the engine they replace.
+In the glow-fuel world you may be accustomed to .40 or 1.20, etc.; in the gas world, 50cc, etc. Some manufacturers try to name their motors with similar numbers to the engines they replace.
 This is unpredictable, but most come close.

 Another common naming method is to use the dimension of the outer case of the motor or the stator dimensions.
 This is a system I like, but I wish companies would agree to use either case or stator size as a standard and not mix them.

-Motor stats tell us that X motor on Y volts will turn Z rpms.
-The motor must be rated for the proposed power, and size matters—take two 1,500 Kv motors, and the bigger motor (length times diameter) will comfortably turn a larger propeller, assuming both are of similar quality and efficiency.
-Some helpful vendors list the motors with both dimensions.
+Motor specs tell us that X motor on Y volts will turn Z rpm.
+The motor must be rated for the proposed power, and size matters—take two 1,500 Kv motors: the bigger motor (length times diameter) will comfortably turn a larger propeller, assuming both are of similar quality and efficiency.
+Some helpful vendors list motors with both dimensions.

 In a perfect world, all motors would be listed as Innov8tive Designs lists its Cobra motors.
 Here is an example of a Cobra C-4120/12 motor: